abhiforgithonly/webresearchproject/README.md

 # 5. Run the Flask app
 python main.py

+# Tests and Outputs

+This folder contains test artifacts that demonstrate the application's functionality.

+- `test_agentlog.txt` — Logs the agent’s decisions and steps during a real test run.
+- `test_research_report.txt` — Actual research result exported from a live query using the app.

+These files serve as evidence of the agent handling real queries and exporting results successfully.

 # 💬 Credits
 # Developed by Abhijeet Suryavanshi
 # Special thanks to OpenAI for powerful LLM APIs